ischlag/ischlag.github.io/_posts/2016-06-02-installing-tensorflow.markdown

 ---
 layout: post
-title:  "How to setup Tensorflow"
+title:  "How to Setup Tensorflow"
 date:   2016-06-01
 description: "Learn how to setup Tensorflow on a remote linux machine without root access."
 ---